sam-keen/bitcoin-price-guesser/README.md

 The frontend polls `/api/price` every 5 seconds to keep the display current.
 This balances freshness (BTC prices move frequently) against API efficiency.

 ### Backend Caching
-The backend caches the Binance response for 5 seconds.
+The backend caches the Coinbase response for 5 seconds.
 This means concurrent requests share the same price data rather than each hitting the external API.
-The cache also provides a fallback if Binance is temporarily unavailable.
+The cache also provides a fallback if Coinbase is temporarily unavailable.

 **Note:** The current single-route app doesn't require React Query's `staleTime` configuration.
 If additional routes or modals that mount/unmount were added, configuring `staleTime` per-query would prevent redundant API calls on component remount.